-edge of the tissue.
+To calculate the distribution of roughness, first the edge is determined using a homemade algorithm applied on the thresholded images.
+The algorithm finds the first nonzero intensity pixel on lines drawn from the center of the images to the pixels of the border of the images, which gives the coordinates of the pixels of the edge of the tissue.
 On the ensemble of coordinates of each pixel describing the edge, we fit a circle with variable center and radius, which well describes the average colony shape, as shown in Fig. 14.
-Consequently, the distance of each edge pixel to the center of the circle r is determined, and the deviation from the circle radius r_c recorded in the histograms displayed in Fig. 3.
+Consequently, the distance of each edge pixel to the center of the circle r is determined, and the deviation from the circle radius r_c is recorded in the histograms displayed in Fig. 3.

-Appendix E: Simulations
+APPENDIX E: SIMULATIONS

 The numerical model is adapted from previous works [56-58].
-Each cell is made of two points which are sources and targets of all forces in the system.
+Each cell is made of two points, which are sources and targets of all forces in the system.
 The "nucleus" of each cell is taken as the geometrical center of these two points.
-Finally, cell shape and geometrical features are obtained by Voronoi Tessellation based on the position of all nuclei.
+Finally, cell shape and geometrical features are